Predicting the Unpredictable: Insulate Yourself Against Shocks

 English itself has a number words for looking into the future: 'foretell, foresee, predict, prophesy, forecast, divine, foreknowledge', etc. The CJV languages also have several possibilities.
 For some reason, each translator uses a different word.

-Chinese (Taiwan) uses 預測 yùcè (literally, 'to measure beforehand').
+Traditional Chinese (Taiwan) uses 預測 yùcè (literally, 'to measure beforehand').
 This is more likely to be used by research institutes and weather bureaus, whose business it is to forecast future events and trends based on calculations.
 This is a very hard-headed approach to magic.

 Japanese uses 予知 yochi (literally, 'to know beforehand').
 (The character 預 yo has been simplified as 予 but is the same as Chinese 預 / 预 yù).
 The emphasis here is on foreknowledge rather than 'prophecy'.